Name's historyHere you can read the meanings of our name, as far as we know.

 Wappen (500 kB), Burgwappen (500 kB), Stammwappen (500kB), Adelswappen (480kB).

-Note: If anybody, from our family or not, knows more about the name, please send us an e-mail.
+Note: If anybody, from our family or not, knows more about the name, please contact us.
+Please use our contact details in the imprint.